 Dynamic

-Developers should learn Jenkins Pipelines when they need to automate complex, multi-stage CI/CD workflows in a scalable and maintainable way, such as for large projects with multiple environments or microservices architectures meets github actions is widely used in the industry and worth learning.
+Use GitHub Actions when your project is hosted on GitHub and you need seamless integration with repository events, such as automating tests on every pull request meets developers should learn jenkins pipelines when they need to automate complex, multi-stage ci/cd workflows in a scalable and maintainable way, such as for large projects with multiple environments or microservices architectures.
 Here's our take.

 🧊Nice Pick